-Working in partnership with the Overberg Lowland Conservation Trust, the Overberg Crane Group protects our region’s Blue Cranes and other threatened big birds.
+Working in partnership with the Overberg Renosterveld Conservation Trust, the Overberg Crane Group protects our region’s Blue Cranes and other threatened big birds.
 We have three main areas of work.

 The Overberg Crane Group works to stop or manage human-wildlife conflict.
 We provide extension support to landowners and land users, to help deal with such cases.